 - Weed.
 Remove weeds, grass, and other plants from the base of the tree.
 Weeds rob the tree of the water and nutrients the tree needs to thrive.
 Replace surrounding weeds with a nice layer of mulch.

 - Remove suckers.
 These are shoots growing up from the base of the tree, and are often a sign of stress.
 They should be pruned off as soon as they appear.
 Left alone, these shoots will grow very quickly and take over the tree, causing the decline of the main trunk and the possible creation of a safety hazard.

-- Remove any circling objects.
-Anything wrapped around a tree such as a bike lock or stake tie can choke the tree and cause its death over time.
+Remove any circling objects.
+Anything wrapped around a tree such as a bike lock, stake tie, or holiday lights can choke the tree and cause its death over time.
 This is called girdling.
 Girdling can also occur when bark is removed in a complete circle around the trunk.

-- Water is important for all trees when it is hot.
+- Water is important for all trees when it is hot and dry.
 Even mature trees may need one or two good soakings a month during the hot, dry season.
 Water slowly and throughout the root zone - not at the trunk.

 - Protect the critical root zone of trees.
 Most tree roots are within the top two feet of soil, and they extend well beyond the ends of the branches.
 Building a patio or deck or replacing a sewer line can sever tree roots and eventually kill the tree.

 Landscape Plants - University of Florida IFAS Extension